GrayscaleFiend/Zaiga2020Jam/Zaiga/readme.txt

 Interaction with her will help you figure out a bit more, along with her likes and dislikes.
 It's not much, but it's honest work.

+Made with the Konno Yayame template by umeici.

 We hope you like her!

 t - Have her say something!